Multi-Sound-Source Localization Using Machine Learning for Small Autonomous Unmanned Vehicles with a Self-Rotating Bi-Microphone Array: Preliminaries

-The ITD is the time difference between a sound signal arriving at two microphones and can be calculated using the cross-correlation technique~\cite{Knapp1976The,azaria1984time}.
+The ICTD is the time difference between a sound signal arriving at two microphones and can be calculated using the cross-correlation technique~\cite{Knapp1976The,azaria1984time}.
 Consider a single stationary sound source and two spatially separated microphones placed in an environment.
-Let $y_{1}(t)$ and $y_{2}(t)$ be the sound signals captured by the microphones in the presence of noise, which are given by~\cite{Knapp1976The}

-where $s\left(t\right)$ is the sound signal, $n_{1}(t)$ and $n_{2}(t)$ are real and jointly stationary random processes, \emph{$t_{d}$} denotes the time difference of $s\left(t\right)$ arriving at the two microphones, and $\delta$ is the signal attenuation factor due to different traveling distances.
+Let $y_{1}(t)$ and $y_{2}(t)$ be the sound signals captured by the microphones in presence of noise, which are given by~\cite{Knapp1976The} $y_{1}(t)=s(t)+n_{1}(t)$ and $y_{2}(t)=\delta\cdot s\left(t+t_{d}\right)+n_{2}(t)$, where $s\left(t\right)$ is the sound signal, $n_{1}(t)$ and $n_{2}(t)$ are real and jointly stationary random noises, \emph{$t_{d}$} denotes the time difference of $s\left(t\right)$ arriving at the two microphones, and $\delta$ is the signal attenuation factor due to different traveling distances.
 It is commonly assumed that $\delta$ changes slowly and \emph{$s(t)$} is uncorrelated with noises $n_{1}(t)$ and $n_{2}(t)$~\cite{Knapp1976The}.
-Figure~\ref{fig:Delay estimation} shows the process of ITD estimation between signals $y_{1}(t)$ and $y_{2}(t)$, where $H_{1}(f)$ and $H_{2}(f)$ could be the scaling functions or pre-filters~\cite{Knapp1976The}, which eliminate or reduce the effect of background noise and reverberations using various techniques~\cite{naylor2010speech,spriet2007speech,Gala2010,Gala2011}.